Sanghoon-Oh-34/Sanghoon-Oh-34/README.md

 ### Hi there 👋
-I am studying in Data Sceince, Specially interested in Data Analytics.
+I am studying in Data Science, Specially interested in Data Analytics.

 ### 🧑‍💻About Me
 <p>